YewoMhango/MyLamp/README.md

 This is a desktop Windows Bible app made with electron.
 Download page can be found [here](https://YewoMhango.github.io/MyLamp/index.html)

 # Installation on Ubuntu (or just Debian)
-If you download the .deb file, you can install the app by running
+If you download the .deb file, you can install it by running

 ```
 sudo dpkg -i package_name.deb